 24. Moving Columns to Rows

-Another important Excel skill is to move the column to rows.
+Another important Excel skill is to move the columns to rows.
 Sometimes, you have data in columns that need to be rotated in rows.
 In that case, you can use the transpose feature.

 Finally, after doing some modifications, we get the following result.
 See the screenshot.